nikhilsaggi/dairy-dashboard/README.md

 # dairy-dashboard
-a scalable interface for processing live data streams and displaying cow and herd performance
+a scalable interface for displaying cow and herd performance from live data streams